Transega/Ecaas-Documentation/_build/html/_sources/modules/data_access.rst.txt

 Data Processing & Access
 ########################

-After Data is collected and submitted to the servers from the mobile application by the Enumerators, Data pipeline has already been set to establish the quality of data and flag out data that may be invalid.
+After Data is collected and submitted to the servers from the mobile application by the Enumerators.
+A Data pipeline has already been set to establish the quality of data and flag out data that may be invalid.
-This is done by some automated scripts dedicated in assisting the process to be as efficient as possible as well as replicable accross different areas.
+This is done by some automated scripts dedicated to complete the process.
+Thereby, making it to be as efficient as possible as well as replicable accross different areas.

 *************